 In his real estate development practice, Brad counsels and represents developers, builders and investors from acquisition to project completion.
 He has provided legal advice on some of the largest projects in the Okanagan, including multi-family complexes and strata lot development.
 On behalf of his clients, he deals with municipalities on subdivision and zoning matters, handles issues such as fractional interests, air space parcel subdivisions and LCP designations, and negotiates security terms.
-He also has experience in transactions involving First Nations property, leasing and financing.

 Brad advises companies ranging from small, owner-operated businesses to large private corporations, every step of the way.
 Whether the business is incorporating, forming a partnership, reorganizing or restructuring, Brad uses his experience to give each client sound, practical legal advice.
 His clients often ask him to draft commercial lending agreements, handle share and asset transactions, and represent clients buying or selling a business.

 As an estate planning lawyer, Brad crafts wills, trusts and representation agreements to meet the unique needs of his individual clients.
-He is a member of the Kelowna Estate Planning Council.